telerik/xaml-docs/controls/radrichtextbox/import-export/xaml/xaml-verification.md

 # XAML Verification

 Since R2 2023 SP1 the __XamlFormatProvider__ automatically verifies the types used in the imported XAML.
 It makes sure that all used types are from for the trusted assemblies.
-This mechanism prevents any undesired types loading and is enabled by default.
+This mechanism prevents any unknown types loading and is enabled by default.

 ### Disable the default verification